Replacing Missing Teeth: Implants vs Bridges

 But first, let's briefly define the two options!

-Definition of Dental Bridges vs Implants
+Definition of Dental Bridges vs Implant

 A bridge, suitably named, acts as a bridge from one tooth to another while filling the space of the missing tooth.
 An implant on the other hand actually replaces the root of the missing tooth, and is set deeper into the gum, providing a stronger more permanent fixture to attach crowns or other pontics.